-LUMBERTON — The Public Schools of Robeson County has been awarded more than $1 million in school safety grant funding from the North Carolina Department of Public Instruction’s Center for Safe Schools.
+LUMBERTON — The Public Schools of Robeson County has been awarded more than $1 million in school safety grant funding from the North Carolina Department of Public Instruction’s Center for Safer Schools.

 The school safety funding in the amount of $1,048,000 will be used to address bus safety by purchasing radios for every bus (yellow and activity buses) to improve communications and to place uniform keyed entry systems at all PSRC facilities.

 “The keyed entry additions will give first responders access needed to enter buildings in case of an emergency event,” said Bobby Locklear, assistant superintendent of Auxiliary Services at PSRC.

 “The Public Schools of Robeson County is pleased to receive funding to address safety measures on our buses and campuses.
 We are committed to providing safe learning environments and partnering with multiple agencies to make that happen.
 Safety is and remains the top priority of our district as thousands of students return to campuses each day to learn and receive a quality education,” said PSRC Superintendent Freddie Williamson.

 The district’s share is among a total of more than $74.1 million allocated through NCDPI’s Center for Safe Schools.